plone-ve/training/workflow/index.rst

 When an object enters a particular state (including the initial state), the workflow is given a chance to update **permissions** on the object.

-A workflow manages a number of permissions – typically the “core” CMF permissions like :guilabel:`View`, :guilabel:`Modify portal content` and so on – and will set those on the object at each state change.
+A workflow manages a number of permissions – typically the "core" CMF permissions like :guilabel:`View`, :guilabel:`Modify portal content` and so on – and will set those on the object at each state change.

 Note that this is event-driven, rather than a real-time security check: only by changing the state is the security information updated.